 GIVE IT TO: HS

-THE BOTTOM LINE: It's not the most exciting in the Hundred Oaks series, but I still recommend it for fans of the series or for any teen who loves a quick, romantic read.
+Jesse’s Girl is not the most exciting book in the Hundred Oaks series, but I still recommend it for fans of the series or for any teen who loves a quick, romantic read.

-STATUS IN MY LIBRARY: On order.
-There are better books in this series, but libraries that stock Kenneally's books will definitely want to have this one.
+On order.
+There are better books in this series, but libraries that stock Kenneally’s books will still want to have this one.
 The Hundred Oaks series is a must for high school and public libraries.

 - Overall: 3/5